fraser-lab/EMRinger/Phenix_Scripts/README.md

 phenix.python emringer.py PDB.pdb MAP.map
 phenix.python emringer_score.py -i PDB_ringer.pkl
 ```
  `emringer_score.py` will generate a series of histogram plots at each threshold, a plot of EMRinger scores and enrichment across thresholds, and a series `.pkl` files that contain the various data calculated in the scan.
 All of these plots will be saved to a folder that is named `PDB_ringer.pkl.output/`.
+The scripts look best when used in combination with my [`matplotlibrc` file](https://github.com/bbarad/matplotlibrc), which will be used automatically by phenix.python if the file is in the same folder as the script is being run.
+A copy of the matplotlibrc is in the figures folder of this repository.

-The script will also print a series of statistics, culminating in the EMRinger score.
-This is the value that should be used in "table 1" or the equivalent for any structure papers using EMRinger score as a validation statistic.
+The `emringer_score.py` script will also print a series of statistics, culminating in the EMRinger score. **This is the value that should be used in "table 1" or the equivalent for any structure papers using EMRinger score as a validation statistic.**

 To run other scripts used in the EMRinger manuscript, the following usage patterns are advised.